Code-Institute-Submissions/first-milestone-project-3/README.md

 #### Code

-I created this project from the code learned throughout the course of UX design from the videos of Code Insitute.
+I created this project from the codes learnt throughout the course of UX design from the videos of Code Insitute.
 I also refered [Bootstrap documentation](https://getbootstrap.com/docs/3.3/css/) and [W3schools](https://www.w3schools.com/)<br/>